Fraud Blocker

 ×

-A prenuptial agreement can be one of the most important legal documents you sign before marriage.
+A prenuptial agreement (also known as a premarital agreement or prenup agreement) can be one of the most important legal documents you sign before marriage.
 These binding agreements can be especially important for individuals with significant assets or debts.
 If you are preparing to tie the knot in the Golden State, you may be wondering if you can write your own prenup in California.
 Read on to learn whether a self-drafted prenup will ultimately hold up in court.

 Understanding the California Uniform Premarital Agreement Act